The High Call of Holiness in All Things

 One thing this reveals is that while Jesus grew up, He apparently lived a very hidden life.
 It’s clear that the people of His own town were unaware of the fact that He was someone special.
 This is clear because once Jesus began His public ministry of preaching and performing mighty deeds, the people of His own town were confused and even astonished.
 They never expected all of “this” from Jesus of Nazareth.
 Therefore, it’s clear that during His first thirty years, He lived a normal and ordinary daily life.

 What can we take from this insight?
 First, it reveals that, at times, God’s will for us is to live a very “normal” and ordinary life.
 It’s easy to think that we should be doing “great” things for God.
 Yes, that’s true.
 But the great things He calls us to are at times simply living normal daily life well.
 There is no doubt that during Jesus’ hidden life He lived a life of perfect virtue.
 But many in His own town did not recognize this virtue.
 It was not yet the will of the Father that His virtue be made manifest for all to see.

 Secondly, we see that there was indeed a time when His mission changed.
 The will of the Father, at one moment in His life, was that He suddenly be cast into the public eye.
 And when this happened, people noticed.

-These same realities are true for us.
+These same realities are true for you.
 Most are called to live day in and day out in a somewhat hidden way.
 Know that these are the moments when you are called to grow in virtue, do small hidden things well, and enjoy the quiet rhythm of ordinary living.
-But we should also be aware of the possibility that God may, from time to time, call us to step out of our comfort zone and act in a more public way.
+But you should also be aware of the possibility that God may, from time to time, call you to step out of your comfort zone and act in a more public way.
 The key is to be ready and attentive to His will and plan for you.
 Be ready and willing to let Him use you in a new way if it be His divine will.